-We don’t always think of the book of Proverbs as a unified work, more as loose sayings scattered about rather carelessly.
+We don’t often think of the book of Proverbs as a unified work, more as loose sayings scattered about rather carelessly.
 But the book has more order than at first glance.
 There are several groupings on topics of wisdom.
 Here are a few notes on one of those groupings.

 Proverbs 16:1-9 makes a strong statement about the sovereignty of God.
 He knows what he’s doing, and man has a limited, narrow view of where everything will lead.
 Man thinks God’s commandments about morals is hogwash, but such arrogance has its own end.
 “The Lord has made everything for his own purposes, even the wicked for a day of disaster” (v.
 4).